 The 2030 Equitable Climate Action Plan includes Action TLU-7, "Rethink Curb space", which instructs OakDOT to prioritize the use of curb space throughout Oakland by function.
-Curb space should be prioritized in order of: public transit and active transportation, such as walking and biking; access for people and commerce (loading zones and short-term parking); activation; and storage for long-term parking.
+Curb space should be prioritized in order of: public transit and active transportation, such as walking and biking; access for people and commerce (loading zones and short-term parking); activation through activities such as outdoor dining and recreation; and storage for long-term parking.
 Where on-street parking is provided, the City must revise pricing, availability, and location of parking to encourage active transportation, public transit, and ZEVs without increasing cost-burden to low-income residents and other sensitive populations such as seniors.
 Finally, the City will use parking revenues to fund public transit and active transportation improvements in frontline communities.
 Today, most of the curb is used for the parking of single-occupancy vehicle, which is inequitable by design: it subsidizes drivers at the expense of those without access to cars.